The Essential Guide to Building a Brand Identity That Feels Like You

 1. Start With Your Inner Foundation

 Every strong brand begins with clarity.
-Before visuals, you need to understand your purpose, your values, your audience, your story, and the deeper reasons you exist as a business.
+Before visuals, you need to understand your purpose, your values, your story, and the deeper reasons you exist as a business beyond making money.

 Recommended read: How to Define Your Business Purpose and Values as a Female Founder